twolodzko/twolodzko.github.io/_posts/2022-06-05-pipelines.md

 ## 3     8  15.1
 ```

-*OK, but what's the fuss?* The main reason for using pipelines is that they lead to more concise and readable code.
-An additional benefit is that the steps can be easily changed, replaced, or removed, which makes iterating over the
-code easier.
-Pipelines also ensure consistency, because they guarantee that the steps would be always invoked in the
-same order.

-The pipeline like above, consisting of [pure functions], fulfill all the mathematical properties of function
+The pipelines like above, consisting of [pure functions], fulfill all the mathematical properties of function
 composition.
 Since we can define a new function $$p(x) = f(g(x))$$, we can use it for a composition as well
 $$h \circ p = h \circ f \circ g$$.
 For the same reason pipelines in programming can as well be composed of other
 pipelines.
 This is how a program can be decomposed into a series of smaller steps in a [functional architecture].